austin-leung/Keys-to-Success/README.md

    * Do nothing.
 Stop the method.

 * Recursive Case:
-   * If the next stepping stone is an intersection:
+   * Keep moving until the next stepping stone is an intersection:

-         * store this location
+         * store this location and then go to the next stepping stone

-   * Rotate 90 degrees until the stepping stone in front of is valid and is unvisited.
-Rotate up to 4 times.
+   * Check the stepping stone in currentFile + 1, currentRank +1, currentFile-1, and currentRank-1 until the stepping stone in front of is valid and is unvisited.

-         * Move to the stepping stone in front of you
+         * Move to that stepping stone.

    * If none of the stones are valid, go back to the last location you stored